EpsilonSolutions/netscaler-command-reference/docs/dns/dns-policy/dns-policy.md

 Number of Undef hits.

 <b>drop</b>
-The dns packet must be dropped.NOTE: This attribute is deprecated.This is deprecated attribute.
-Please use -actionName
+The dns packet must be dropped.

 <b>actionName</b>
 Name of the DNS action to perform when the rule evaluates to TRUE.
 The built in actions function as follows: